WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * The parameter may contain leading and trailing spaces.
 However, these will be stripped when searching for the section.
 Tabs and vertical tabs will not be stripped from the parameter.
 * If the file has whitespace (space, tab, vertical tab, newline, carriage return) before the opening square bracket, they will be ignored.
 * If the file has whitespace (space, tab, vertical tab) inside the square bracket at the beginning or the end of the section name, these are ignored.
+* If the file has single or double quotes in the section name, these are part of the section.
+They cannot be used to escape spaces.

 > If this parameter is **NULL**, the **GetPrivateProfileString** function copies all section names in the file to the supplied buffer.